HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/small_house.md

 # Trivia

-- The Small House was designed by platonthek
+- The Small House was designed by platonthek.

 # History

 - v0.17.0
-  - Redesigned roof and floor
+  - Redesigned roof and floor.
-  - Added ground loot on the floor
+  - Added ground loot on the floor.
 - v0.13.0
-  - A bug has been fixed that prevented used toilets from spawning in the Small House
+  - A bug has been fixed that prevented used toilets from spawning in the Small House.
-  - Adjusted viewing hitboxes for all buildings, including the Small House
+  - Adjusted viewing hitboxes for all buildings, including the Small House.
 - v0.11.0
-  - Added
+  - Added.